 - Complexity: Make sure that you will be able to explain your topic no matter how complex it may be.
 If you have questions, don’t be afraid to ask experts.
 Let your professor explain a certain area in your topic.

 Before starting, make sure to follow instructions given to you.
 Clarifications should be made with your instructor before doing any research or writing work.
 Don’t wait until the last minute before you start writing.
 If you want quality work and a high grade, plan ahead and make time every day for writing your paper.
 Allot time for proofreading your work before handing it to your professor.

 A good way to start is by creating a compelling and creative title.
 Your title page is the first impression of your work so make sure that it will capture your reader’s attention.
 Take note of the parts as you research and write away.

 The structure should be organized and well-researched.
-Technical writing skills should be crucial in organizing your ideas.
+Our academic writer reminds that technical writing skills should be crucial in organizing your ideas.
 The following is the term paper rubric, abstract, or layout that you should follow in presenting your argument or topic:

 - Cover page: Align the text containing your name, course number, your teacher’s name and the date of the deadline.

 - Abstract: Usually less than a page long, the abstract describes your paper.
 It lets the readers know where the paper is headed, the issue at hand and why the subject was interesting or important enough that you decided to write about it.

 - Introduction: The introduction should begin with a statement on the topic to be discussed.
 Give current social events that are linked or explain the significance of the problem at hand.
 Write about how you plan to resolve the issue.

 - Body: The body of your text should contain the synthesis of your research.
 Provide information about the topic so that the reader can further understand what is being discussed.
 Don’t forget certain positions pertaining to the issue and the analysis of the research you have done.